fuego96/gw2mi/README.md

 * Yourself playing GW2 for many years and, inevitably, bought a second account?
 * The latest version of MultiWars unstable and slow as heck?
 * The post in [Reddit] (www.reddit.com/r/Guildwars2/comments/2v3s3h/multiwars2_performance/coedftb) a bit complicated?
-* Running two separate copies of GuildWars 2 on the same hard disk agreeable (should work even with one)?
+* Running two separate copies of GuildWars 2 on the same hard disk agreeable?
+  Actually works even with one GW2 copy.
+Although not time-tested (personally don't recommend it somehow).

 This script will make launching the second GW2 instance a simple double-click action.
 Ideal if you have two accounts and a good-enough PC (see below for reference PC used).